-Teachers use Second Step Curriculum to help students understand the harmful affects of bullying and explicitly teach students how to responsibly act as an "up-stander."
+Teachers use Second Step Curriculum to help students understand the harmful effects of bullying and explicitly teach students how to responsibly act as an "up-stander."
 In addition, our Library Media Teacher provides instruction to students regarding cyber safety and appropriate cyber etiquette.
+In addition we are piloting a new program called "Soul Shoppe".
+Our Check in Check out (CICO) with PBIS Techs also address Tier 2 behaviors.